sverweij/dependency-cruiser/doc/cli.md

   `src/search/dragonfly-algorithm.spec.js` -> `src/animal/announce.spec.js`).
-- (You can use any array of strings here - a good one is Sindre Sorhus' [mnemonic-words](https://www.npmjs.com/package/mnemonic-words), which you can simply require into the option if you're using JavaScript as the config file format):
+- (You can use any array of strings here - a good one is Sindre Sorhus' [mnemonic-words](https://www.npmjs.com/package/mnemonic-words), which you can require into the option if you're using JavaScript as the config file format):
   ```javascript
   ...